How long should sex last? Is longer better?

 Also known as "edging," the stop-start method is something you can practice with a partner or as you masturbate.
 When you're masturbating and feel like you're about to come, pause until the urge to ejaculate passes.
 Then resume stimulating yourself.
 Over time, you'll learn to recognize when you're approaching "the point of no return" and be able to extend intercourse.

 Pelvic floor exercises (also known as Kegels) help strengthen the pelvic floor muscles that control ejaculation.
 To identify your pelvic floor muscles, stop urination in midstream.
-To practice Kegels, tighten the pelvic floor muscles, hold the contraction for three seconds, then relax for three seconds and repeat.
+When you practice Kegels, you’ll try to simulate that same sensation, tightening the pelvic floor muscles, holding the contraction for three seconds, then relaxing for three seconds and repeating.

 4. Numbing condoms or creams